patrickcapaldo/patrickcapaldo.github.io/_posts/2024-10-29-python-puzzle-001.md

 - Operator Precedence: Understanding how `x=x+y` works when `x` is global.
 - Variable Scope: Understanding `global`, `nonlocal`, and local scopes.

+Read each line carefully and try to predict the output.

 Feel free to use an online Python compiler and interpreter like [this] (https://www.online-python.com/) to try running the code yourself.
+The answer is supplied below the code.

 ```python
 # Python Execution Puzzle!